heatherstock/trugandmoon/src/articles/winter2020-21/welcome.md

 ---
-title: "Summer 2020"
+title: "Winter 2020-21"
 display: 0
 featuredImage: ../../images/potatoes.jpg
 edition: winter2020-21
 ---
-Welcome to the Summer 2020 edition of Trug & Moon!
-It's the hottest day of the year so far and we are finally starting to feel at home in Bexhill now that lockdown is easing and we're spending lots more time sitting outside cafes having coffee and croissants (and beer, depending on the time of day!)
-This is our first edition and we have had a lot of fun putting it together, building it with gatsby, improving our CSS skills, making it fully responsive and more.
+Welcome to the Winter 2020-21 edition of Trug & Moon.
+It's the first day of a brand new year, and boy are we glad.
+We gave the champers a miss last night and got an early-ish night in preparation for our New Year's Resolution: waking up every day in time to see the sunrise at the beach.
+Admittedly it meant getting up at the rather reasonable hour of 7am, but that's still a good hour and a half earlier than we've managed for the vast majority of 2020.
+(Can you believe I was once a 5am riser?
+And even earlier when I worked as a baker!)
+The inspiration for our resolution comes from Morning, by Allan Jenkins, of which you'll find a book review in this edition.
 Enjoy :)